Mechanism Design with Sequential-Move Games: Revelation Principle: Implementation by simultaneous-move games

 and any partition $P:\Theta \longrightarrow 2^{\Theta }$, (i.e., $\theta \in P\left( \theta \right) $ and $\theta ^{\prime }\in P\left( \theta \right) \Longrightarrow P\left( \theta \right) =P\left( \theta ^{\prime }\right) $), we have

 \end{define}

 Given an additive solution notion $\rho $ and a partition $P$ on $\Theta $, if revealing $\theta _{i}$ is better than revealing $\theta _{i}^{\prime }$ on each $P\left( \widetilde{\theta }\right) $, then revealing $\theta _{i}$ is better than revealing $\theta _{i}^{\prime }$ on $\Theta $.
-It is easy to check that $\mu $-PBE, max-min equilibrium and weak dominance are additive (see (\ref{yyi6})-(\ref{yyi8})).
+It is easy to check that $\mu $-PBE, weak-dominance* and max-min equilibrium are additive (see (\ref{yyi6})-(\ref{yyi8})).
 We use the following result to establish revelation principles for such solution concepts, and the proof is relegated to Appendix \ref{sec:prop:revelation:additive}.

 \begin{prop} For any solution notion $\rho $ which is regular, normal and additive, an SCF $f:\Theta \longrightarrow \mathcal{X}$ is $\rho $-implementable if and only if

 \end{prop}

 Proposition \ref{prop:revelation:additive} immediately leads to the following revelation principles.